YairAn/AYU-Moodle-Plugin/README.md

 now,once you have all that ready do the following:

- - on the moodle home page go to "Site administration" -> "Plugins" -> "Install plugins" and drag the "assing" zip folder (yes,the one you compress in the previous step) to the file picker or click "Choose a file".
+ - on the moodle home page go to "Site administration" -> "Plugins" -> "Install plugins" and drag the "assing" zip folder ( the one you compress in the previous step) to the file picker or click "Choose a file".
    Continue according to the instructions given there.

  - you may ran into a problem in that procces because of a version conflict.